Robert Russa Moton: Advocacy

+Retirement

 Moton went on to retire from Tuskegee in 1935 and died at his home Holly Knoll, in Gloucester County, Virginia, in 1940 at the age of 72 where he was buried at the Hampton Institute.
 Tuskegee Institute named the field where Airmen trained during World War I after Robert Moton, in honor of everything he did for the institute.